 I would expect the Core m3 version to perform well, too, if I’m basing my judgement on the excellent HP Chromebook x2.
 That device only has 4GB of RAM and the $799 Core m3 Slate comes equipped with 8GB, so I’m assuming it hums along quite nicely.

-The same expectation would go for the Core i7 model of the Pixel Slate that comes equipped with 256GB of NVMe storage and 16GB of RAM.
-I’d assume that thing simply flies!
+The same expectation would go for the Core i7 model of the Pixel Slate that comes equipped with 256GB of storage and 16GB of RAM.
+Without the expected NVMe storage on this configuration, however, the price hike just seems too much to recommend to anyone at this point.

 What I can’t confidently recommend at this point is the Celeron model.
 Sure, it is much cheaper, but it is also the same processor in the Samsung Chromebook Plus V2, and I wasn’t exactly over the moon with that device’s performance.
 Sure, if you keep it simple, that processor will suffice.
 But if you are looking for more than a tablet experience with the Pixel Slate, you’ll need more than this base-level processor has to offer.